- The Intrepid Experience

 How much do I need to fundraise?

-With the full support of Intrepid’s dedicated Project SAMA team, you will have until the 10th of July (Kili Climb 1) or 7th of August (Kili Climb 2) to reach a modest fundraising target of AUD 1,500.
+With the full support of Intrepid’s dedicated Project SAMA team, you will have until Tuesday 10 June 2014 (Kili Climb 1) and Tuesday 8 July 2014 (Kili Climb 2) to reach a modest fundraising target of AUD 1,500.
 We will be on hand to assist you with ideas, and once you have registered for the trip, we will provide you with a Fundraising Toolkit and guide you through setting up a personalised fundraising web page.

 How do I go about raising funds towards my trip cost?

-Once you have successfully raised your fundraising goal of AUD 1,500, you may also raise additional funds towards your remaining trip cost (AUD 1245 after deposit) - but this cannot be done through your personalised fundraising page.
+Once you have successfully raised your fundraising goal of AUD 1,500, you may also raise additional funds towards your remaining trip cost (AUD 1445 after deposit) - but this cannot be done through your personalised fundraising page.
 You will need to raise these funds independently and it's imperative that you communicate to donors that you have already satisfied your fundraising goal for the Kili Climb, and that their donation is going towards helping you get to Tanzania.
-The deadline for submitting trip funds to Intrepid Travel, whether fundraised or self-funded, is close of business on Wednesday 10 July (45 days before departure) for the Kili Climb 1 and close of business on Wednesday 7 August 2013 for the Kili Climb 2.
+The deadline for submitting trip funds to Intrepid Travel, whether fundraised or self-funded, is close of business on Tuesday 10 June 2014 (Kili Climb 1) and Tuesday 8 July 2014 (Kili Climb 2).

 How should I go about fundraising?